-Note that at the end of spring semester, the Clinical Internship course will be graded as "Incomplete."
+NOTE: Note that at the end of spring semester, the Clinical Internship course will be graded as "Incomplete."
 The final grade will be changed to passing once the internship is successfully completed, documented by a letter to this effect from the internship director to the Director of Clinical Training.
-All other requirements for degree completion (e.g., all other coursework, dissertation) must still be completed before the end of spring semester (typically the day before the departmental commencement ceremony).
+All other requirements for degree completion (e.g., all other coursework, dissertation) must still be completed before the end of spring semester.
 The doctoral degree cannot be officially awarded until all degree requirements, including the internship and dissertation, are successfully completed.

-M. Defending your Dissertation while on Internship
+O. Defending your Dissertation while on Internship